dbt-labs/docs.getdbt.com/website/docs/dbt-cli/installation.md

 ### Installing different versions with Homebrew

-You can install and use multiple versions of dbt with Homebrew through something called Homebrew "links."
+You can install and use multiple versions of dbt with Homebrew through something called Homebrew "links".
 To allow installation of another version of dbt, first unlink the current version:

 ```shell
 brew unlink dbt